craig-davis/craig-davis.github.io/_posts/2021-07-26-Jeep-XJ-Crossmember-Exhaust-Hanger.markdown

 header-img: "img/headers/xj-crossmember-exhaust-hangar.jpg"
 ---

 My Jeep developed a new rattle.
 The rubber isolator mount for the middle of the exhaust was failing and allowing the exhaust to hit my [transmission crossmember][crossmember].
-You can see in this photo that the &frac12;" hole in the middle of this hangar has wallowed out.
+You can see in this photo that the &frac12;" hole in the middle of this hangar has wallowed.

 ![Worn Out Jeep XJ Exhaust Hangar with oversized hole](/img/posts/xj-exhaust-hanger/worn-out-middle-hanger.jpg)